faragon/libsrt/README.md

 ===

 Copyright (c) 2015-2016, F. Aragon.
 All rights reserved.
-Released under the The BSD 3-Clause License (see the doc/LICENSE file included).
+Released under the BSD 3-Clause License (see the doc/LICENSE file included).

 Contact
 ===